 Located in a valley off the Friendship Highway, Sakya is a small town with unique architecture and a beautiful monastery.

+The site of the world's highest monastery, Rongphu is home to around 50 monks and nuns who live and worship in this stunning location.
 As one of the world's big challenges, Mount Everest evokes visions of beauty, danger, awe and triumph.
 Standing close to this mountain is certain to leave you breathless.

 Clinging perilously to the sheer mountainside, Zhangmu separates Tibet from Nepal by a cascading river that spans the famous Friendship Bridge.